Bahawalnagar: Education

 The literacy rate of Bahawalnagar is less than 25% and unemployment rate is much higher than 25%.

 As the literacy rate of this city is not quite enough but the government owned institutions are offering their services to increase the literacy rate.
 The sub-Campus of Islamia University is also located in Bahawalnagar.

 Sports ground

 Haider Stadium is the biggest stadium of Bahawalnagar City as well as Bahawalnagar District.

 Demographics

-The population of the Bahawalnagar MC, according to the 2017 Census of Pakistan, was 2,981,919 Punjab, Pakistan.

-Administration

-Bahawalnagar is the administrative center of Bahawalnagar District, one of the five tehsils or subdivisions of the district, the tehsil is subdivided into 31 Union Councils.
+Population

+According to the 2023 census, Bahawalnagar city had a population of 241,873.